v0.8.0 Released

 On the high end of what I can reasonably use in the near future, I think around $500,000 will enable rapid growth, but we can grow into that if and when the effectiveness of Super Practica for reproducing practical knowledge is proven.
 Hitting just $6,000 now will position Super Practica for future growth, and I can raise the bar when I have more to show in future releases.

 So if you think Super Practica looks promising, and especially if you’ve read the 100-page book and were persuaded by its arguments in favor of its particular scientific methodology and design process, consider funding its development!
-Becoming a funder also comes with a few benefits.

 You can also help by sharing this website!